Zomojo/compiletools/README.ct-jobs.rst

 ct-jobs uses the given variants/configs, command line arguments and environment variables to determine how many jobs the user wants to run concurrently.
-The default is to use the number of cores available (which can be restricted using taskset on linux)
+The default is to use the number of cores available (which can be restricted using taskset on linux).

 EXAMPLES
 ========

 ct-jobs

 ct-jobs --variant=release

 taskset -c 1-3 ct-jobs

 SEE ALSO